MitchellRB/Double-Linked-List/README.md

 pop_back | remove last value
 pop_front | remove first value
-remove | remove all instances of a value from the list help | show this list exit | close program
+remove | remove all instances of a value from the list find_first | shows the index of the first instance of a value in the list find_last | shows the index of the last instance of a value in the list help | show this list exit | close program